 1. Introduce a few “starter” purees and thicken them up with baby cereal.
 You can make them yourself or use store-bought fruit or vegetable purees, but just be sure they are of an ultra-smooth, thin consistency.
 Super-smooth and slightly watery purees serve a purpose: They help babies learn to suck that small portion of food from your finger or a spoon directly onto their tongue and swallow it with control.
 These starter purees are just a bit thicker than breast milk or formula, so they are the perfect introductory food as baby begins to develop chewing skills.

 2. Once baby can manage the thinner purees, we can use thicker purees to teach the first step to chewing, which surprisingly starts with the tongue moving from side to side!
 Infants experience tongue lateralization — this is thanks to the transverse tongue reflex, which makes the tongue move to the left or the right when a teether or a little finger touches the side of the tongue.
 Those first lessons in side-to-side tongue movement begin months before purees are introduced.
 When it is time for first purees, babies quickly begin to get the hang of it on their own between 6 and 8 months of age, which is why purees as a first food can be so helpful.
 After your baby is comfortable with starter purees, you can deposit a thicker puree because your baby will have molars to teach purposeful, controlled tongue lateralization.
-Just mix a smooth fruit or veggie puree with some Healthy Times Organic Cereal (choose from six varieties, including the Mixed Grain below) until it’s the consistency of yogurt.
+Just mix a smooth fruit or veggie puree with some Healthy Times Organic Cereal (choose from four varieties, including the Mixed Grain below) until it’s the consistency of yogurt.

 Use your finger, a toy or a spoon dipped in the mixture.
 Let baby take it into their mouth, but guide your finger or spoon to the future molar gumline and gently deposit it there.
 You’ll see baby move their tongue in response to the food on the gums and reflexively transport the cereal mixture to the center of the tongue to be swallowed.
 That lateral movement is the first step to learning to chew because the tongue and the jaw move together.
 As babies grow, they learn to move the tongue while the jaw remains relatively still and vice versa.
 That’s why you can chew and almost never bite your tongue!